hashicorp/terraform-provider-azurerm/website/docs/r/automation_account.html.markdown

 ----

-A `sku` block supportes the following:
+A `sku` block supports the following:

 * `name` - (Required) The SKU name of the account - only `Basic` is supported at this time.